rdefeo/stonks/README.md

 The [nhl-led-scoreboard](https://github.com/riffnshred/nhl-led-scoreboard) project has been synced to your pi.

 The [yfinance](https://github.com/ranaroussi/yfinance) python package must be installed.
 This can be achieved by running `pip3 install yfinance`.
 Since `yfinance` depends on
 `numpy` and `pandas`, you may need to ensure they are up to date as well.
 This can be achieved by running `pip3 install yfinance --upgrade`.
+You may need to run this command with `sudo` if it does not work.

 Check out the [yfinance](https://github.com/ranaroussi/yfinance) for more information on installing, etc.